Ahmad-Abdalmageed/Huffman-Code-/README.md

 * It iterates over a certain input text file, count words frequency and compress the text file in another text file with just ones and zeros.

 ## Difficulties
 First,We faced problems in using fstream library since we have no experience with it, then implementing huffman heap tree and its functions, we ran also to some problems when saving the text file compressed and extracting the compressed data from the file in decompressing phase.

-## More Applications

-## Conclusion